plausible/docs/docs/integration-guides.md

 ## Wix

 [How to add the script to your Wix site](wix-integration.md)

+## Readymag

+Follow the instructions here: [How to add the script to your Readymag website](readymag-integration.md)

 ## Data pipelines, warehouses and other ways of viewing Plausible stats elsewhere